J-Varun-P/CS50_AI_Knights_and_Knaves/README.md

 A program to solve logic puzzle called "Knights and Knaves".

-Please visit the [Following Link](https://cs50.harvard.edu/ai/2020/projects/1/knights/) for more information about the project.
+Please visit the [Following Link](https://cs50.harvard.edu/ai/2020/projects/1/knights/) for more information about the Project.